 MATH 1523 Peer-Led Team Learning: Calculus II

-This is an elective one-credit course that can only be taken concurrently with L24 132 Calulus II.
-The purpose of the course is to encourage students to work in small groups, supervised by a trained peer leader, on problems from the course that are designed to require a collaborative effort and to enhance understanding.
-Through PLTL sessions, students will gain an understanding of the problem-solving process.
-They will practice careful and rigorous thinking They will learn to evaluate and revise their solutions by considering whether their results are reasonable, rather than by looking at an answer key.
-Grading is Pass/Fail based on participation; a student must attend and participate fully in at least nine of eleven sessions to pass the course.
-Note: Students may opt to participate in PLTL without enrolling in this optional one-credit elective.
-Enrollment in the PLTL program occurs through an online application at the beginning of the semester.
-Once enrolled in the PLTL program, students can then choose to also enroll in this one-credit elective OR to participate in PLTL without the additional credit hour appearing on their transcript.
-In this course, student groups facilitated by a peer leader meet weekly and work together on a problem set building on topics covered in the parent course, with the aim of developing problem-solving, critical-thinking, and collaboration skills.
-Sign-ups for PLTL begin in Week 1 of the semester, with meetings beginning on the weekend of Week 2.
-Students must attend at least eight sessions during the semester to earn credit; those who do not reach the attendance threshold will be dropped from the course, and the course will be removed from their transcript.
-To receive credit for PLTL, a student must remain enrolled in the parent course.
+In this course, student groups meet weekly and work together on a problem set that builds on topics covered in MATH 1520 - Calculus II.
+The purpose of the course is to encourage students to work in small groups, supervised by a trained peer leader, on problems that require a collaborative effort and are designed to enhance understanding.
+PLTL sessions guide students to become conscious of the problem-solving process and to rigorously evaluate and revise those processes by considering the reasonableness of their results, rather than by consulting an answer key.
+Sign-ups for PLTL begin in the first week of the semester, with meetings starting on the weekend following the second week of classes.
+Grading is Pass/Fail based on participation.
+Students must attend at least eight sessions during the semester to earn credit; those who do not meet the attendance threshold will be dropped from the course, and the course will be removed from their transcript.
+To receive credit for PLTL, a student must remain enrolled in the parent course (MATH 1520).
 Please note the following exceptions to the enrollment and drop policy: (1) Students will not be able to enroll in PLTL if doing so would bring them above 21 credit units, but they will still be able to participate.
-(2) Students who wish to participate in PLTL but want to opt-out of receiving credit should contact their course’s program manager.
-(3) If dropping PLTL would bring a student below 12 credit units, the drop will be entered as a withdrawal instead.
+(2) Students who wish to participate in PLTL but want to opt out of receiving credit should contact their course’s PLTL program manager.
+(3) If dropping PLTL would bring a student below 12 credit units, the drop will instead be entered as a withdrawal.

 Credit 1 unit.